 Collection of Personal Information

-The FSAI fully respects your right to privacy, and will not collect any personal information on this website without your clear permission.
-Any personal information volunteered will be protected by appropriate security measures and safeguards, in accordance with the General Data Protection Regulation.
+The FSAI fully respects your right to privacy, and will not collect any personal information on this website without your permission.
+Any personal information volunteered will be protected by appropriate security measures and safeguards, in accordance with applicable Data Protection law as outlined.

 We will not ask for and collect any sensitive information about you (such as gender, marital status, age, race or health information) unless it is necessary to meet legal, public interest or statistical requirements related to and required to complete the transaction you have requested.
 Provision of this information (except where it is a legal requirement) is completely at your discretion, and you may decide to not provide it to us.